villeval/blog/content/post/gear.md

 ---
-title: "What I use?"
+title: "What I use for coding?"
-date: 2020-01-02T00:00:00-02:00
+date: 2020-01-09T00:00:00+02:00
-description: "Here is a list of equipment, which I use day to day for my work and personal computing needs."
+description: "Here is a list of equipment, which I use day to day for my work and personal projects."
 author: "Ville Valtonen"
 draft: false
 featured: true
 hidden: false
 ---

-Here is a list of equipment, which I use day to day for my work and personal computing needs.
+Here is a list of equipment, which I use day to day for my work and personal projects.

 ### Computer
 - Laptop (work): Lenovo Thinkpad X1 Carbon 6th gen. (i7/16Gb/512G/WQHD HDR IPS)